frederikvig/nyum/_recipes/beef-bourguignon.md

 ---

 > Add browned mushrooms to the pot, let simmer for an additional 3 to 5 minutes, stirring occasionally, to combine.
+Salt and pepper to taste.

 ---

-> Garnish with parsley and serve with mashed potatoes, rice or noodles.
+> Garnish with parsley and serve with mashed potatoes, rice or egg noodles.